Yours in Wellness, Krystal Heeling: Letters from the Wellness Industry

 My New, Short, Comedic Parody on the Sleazy Side of the Wellness Industry, Available on Amazon Now!

-The Audiobook, narrated by Ellen Cohn, is now available here on CHIRP & also on GOOGLE PLAY!
+The Audiobook, narrated by Ellen Cohn, is available on Amazon & now available here on CHIRP & Walmart & also on GOOGLE PLAY!

 “Satire is the highest form of social commentary as Dr. Erin Stair demonstrates in this funny but deeply revealing journey into the competing worlds of Big Pharma and the Wellness Industrial Complex.
 Who better to expose both sides’ promises of a quick fix than a doctor who has a foot in both worlds?”